Skip to content

 Agent Control Streaming

 Streaming execution provides real-time visibility into agent operations.
 Instead of waiting for completion, you see text output and tool calls as they happen.
-This is essential for long-running tasks, interactive applications, and user-facing interfaces.
+Combine streaming callbacks with the AgentCtrlConsoleLogger for full execution introspection.

 <?php